Water resources: Water from glaciers

 Glacier runoff is considered to be surface water.
 The Himalayas, which are often called "The Roof of the World", contain some of the most extensive and rough high altitude areas on Earth as well as the greatest area of glaciers and permafrost outside of the poles.
 Ten of Asia's largest rivers flow from there, and more than a billion people's livelihoods depend on them.
 To complicate matters, temperatures there are rising more rapidly than the global average.
 In Nepal, the temperature has risen by 0.6 degrees Celsius over the last decade, whereas globally, the Earth has warmed approximately 0.7 degrees Celsius over the last hundred years.

 Groundwater

 Under river flow

 Throughout the course of a river, the total volume of water transported downstream will often be a combination of the visible free water flow together with a substantial contribution flowing through rocks and sediments that underlie the river and its floodplain called the hyporheic zone.
 For many rivers in large valleys, this unseen component of flow may greatly exceed the visible flow.
 The hyporheic zone often forms a dynamic interface between surface water and groundwater from aquifers, exchanging flow between rivers and aquifers that may be fully charged or depleted.
 This is especially significant in karst areas where pot-holes and underground rivers are common.

 Artificial sources of usable water

-Artificial sources of fresh water can include treated wastewater (reclaimed water), atmospheric water generators, and desalinated seawater.
-However, economic and environmental side effects of these technologies must also be taken into consideration.
+There are several artificial sources of fresh water.
+One is treated wastewater (reclaimed water).
+Another is atmospheric water generators.
+Desalinated seawater is another important source.
+It is important to consider the economic and environmental side effects of these technologies.